tohzen/while-the-long-face/README.md

 ### `stringRepeater`

-Write a function, `stringRepeater` that takes in a string and "repeats it" until the string's length is greater than 10.
+Write a function, `stringRepeater` that takes in a string and "repeats it" until the string's length is greater than or equal to 10.

 **Examples**:
 ```